DevUnstuck/wordpress-develop/README.md

 Whether you want to contribute to WordPress core or test your own projects against bleeding edge of WordPress, the mods in this fork should speed up your time to code.

-## Notes and config options
+## Configuration

 ### Nginx

 #### ServerNames
 You can create multiple test servers to run simultaneosly on the nginx container.
-To create 2 seperate servers that use the same configuration, for example, you may set the env variable in `docker-compose.override.yml`.
+To create 2 seperate servers that use the same configuration.
+For example, you may set the env variable in `docker-compose.override.yml` like so:
 ```
+services:
   wordpress-develop:
     environment:
       SERVER_NAMES: 'wpdev1.local wpdev2.local'